 How To Use

-- For the outdoor plants, I mix with water in 1:4 ratio (one part of pesticide and 4 parts of water) and add few drops of liquid dish soap, shake it well and spray on the plants
+- For the outdoor plants, I mix with water in 1:4 ratio (one part of pesticide and 4 parts of water) and add few drops of liquid dish soap and and a spoon of any cooking oil and shake it well and spray on the plants

-- For our indoor plants, I mix 2 or 3 cubes of frozen pesticide in 100ml of water and add few drops of liquid dish soap, shake it well and spray on the plants
+- For our indoor plants, I mix 2 or 3 cubes of frozen pesticide in 100ml of water and add few drops of liquid dish soap, and few drops of cooking oil and shake it well and spray on the plants

 - I usually spray this twice a month, especially for my curry leaves plants